mahajansanjana/imbalanced-classes/README.md

 # predicting-collisions
 Binary classification on an imbalanced dataset

-# Next Steps
+# Stuff to Try
-- Try overpredicting the minority class by lowering its threshold
+- Improve recall by overpredicting the minority class
-- Try generating synthetic samples of the minority class using SMOTE from the `imbalanced-learn` library
+- Balance the dataset by generating synthetic samples (SMOTE) from the `imbalanced-learn` library